TritonDataCenter/rfd/rfd/0096/README.md

 Initially, we believe that adding a pointer in `kthread_t` (tentatively named `t_name`) should work.
 The pointer will be initialized to `NULL` when a `kthread_t` is first allocated.
-When a thread name is set for the first time, a `PTHREAD_MASX_NAMELEN_NP` sized buffer will be allocated and the `t_name` field will be set to point to this buffer.
-This buffer will persist for the lifetime of the `kthread_t` structure.
-Any subsequent modifications to the thread name will re-use the existing buffer.
-This should allow for safe reading and writing of the value within the context of DTrace.
-Using `kthread_t` vs. `kwlp_t` also allows for extending the ability to kernel threads (as there's a `kthread_t` for each `klwp_t`, but kernel threads only have a `kthread_t` structure allocated).
-Allocating the buffer for the name will add 8 bytes of overhead for each buffer, however it seems unlikely that every thread on a system will have a name set (e.g. single threaded processes are unlikely to set a name on their thread), so that overall this should minimize the additional memory footprint.
+Since there are potentially multiple places where a thread name is set (such as via `proc(4)`, lx-proc, or the lx prctl), a kernel function with the name and signature `thread_setname(kthread_t *, const char *)` will be created.
+In addition, a macro `THREAD_NAME_MAX` will be created with a value of 32 and `PTHREAD_MAX_NAMELEN_NP` will either be set to `THREAD_NAME_MAX`, or if visibility issues make this too complicated to do, it will explicitly set to 32 with a note to keep the two values in sync.
+When called, if the given `kthread_t` has not had a thread name set on it (i.e. `t_name` is `NULL`), it will allocate a `THREAD_NAME_MAX` sized buffer and set `t_name` to point to this buffer.
+This buffer will hold the name.
+If a thread has already had a name set, the existing buffer will be reused, and any existing value will be overwritten.
+Reusing an existing buffer should allow for the safe reading and writing of the value within the context of DTrace.
+At worst it might see a partially overwritten value if the thread name is read while being changed.
+We feel this is an acceptable risk.
+By adding the additional field to `kthread_t`, it will add an additional 8 bytes (`sizeof (char *)` in a 64-bit kernel), of overhead for each thread created on a system, and of course for every thread that sets a name, an additional 32 bytes of kernel memory will be used.
+However, it seems likely that many threads will not have names set, so this approach (vs. allocating all 32 bytes for the name inside `kthread_t`) should hopefully minimize the kernel footprint.
+Initially at least, `thread_setname` will not be part of the DDI, though nothing should preclude it's inclusion (or a DDI equivalent) in the future.

 For native processes, given the large number of planned consumers that currently make heavy use of `proc(4)`, it seems reasonable to expose the thread names via `/proc` for reading.
 The privileges required should match those currently